technoveltyco/bootcamp-week3-challenge/README.md

 ## Overview

-THis is the Bootcamp week 3 challenge project where the portfolio layout from the [week 2 challenge](https://technoveltyco.github.io/bootcamp-week2-challenge/) will be refactored using the [Bootstrap CSS Framework (version 4)](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+This is the Bootcamp week 3 challenge project where the portfolio layout from the [week 2 challenge](https://technoveltyco.github.io/bootcamp-week2-challenge/) will be refactored using the [Bootstrap CSS Framework (version 4)](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 ### The challenge